On this page

 And then there’s the biggest roadblock of all.

-If your university lacks a shared vision, it can be incredibly difficult to get real value from tools and technologies.
+If your university lacks a shared vision, it can be incredibly difficult to gain real value from tools and technologies.
 When different departments work independently of one another, important data can become disjointed.
 And when higher education data silos occur, everyone suffers.

 Put simply, you can combine resources, eliminate duplication, and ultimately remain poised for innovation.